learn-co-curriculum/reading-ios-nsarray/README.md

 ##Creating an `NSArray`

-There are a number of ways to create a new NSArray, some of which instantiate the array with values; others which allow you to specify the values afterward.
+There are a number of ways to create a new `NSArray`, some of which instantiate the array with values; others which allow you to specify the values afterward.

 ######Example
 ```objc